Understanding large scale CMB anomalies with the generalized non-minimal derivative coupling during inflation: Choice of the GNMDC coupling function and inflationary models

+Depending on the value of $\mu$, the amplitude of the monomial term can be determined.
+The values of $\mu$ and $\theta_0(\phi)$ can be chosen appropriately to obtain the desired values of both $n_s$ and $r$.
 It is important to note that, the hilltop-quartic model leads to a degeneracy between the potential parameter $\mu$ and the GNMDC parameter $A_0$, as is also evident from figure \ref{ps}.
-It is possible to fix the value for any one of them while leaving the value of the other parameter to be determined from the best fit parameter estimation methods.
-Moreover, this value will also depend on which datasets are being considered for the best fit parameter estimation.
+It is possible to fix the value for any one of them while leaving the value of the other parameter to be determined from the best-fit parameter estimation methods.
+Moreover, this value will also depend on which datasets are being considered for the best-fit parameter estimation.
+For these values, the parameters of $\theta_1(\phi)$ can be adjusted such that $\theta(\phi) \equiv \theta_0(\phi) + \theta_1(\phi) > 0$.
+Finally, with these conditions in the GNMDC setup and staying consistent with the CMB data, one can obtain appropriate suppression and localized wiggles in the scalar power spectra.